lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 service hooks.
 Update hooks have a number of advantages over update variables.

 1. No need for obscure treatment of update variables in configuration files.
-2. No need for copying the original argument: its data is freed on the Haskell part.
+2. No need for copying the original argument: its data is freed in the Haskell part.
 3. Nginx don't need to access shared memory on every single request for checking if the service data has been altered.